Research

 In the ONWARD lab, Amy and her team focus on understanding the story of the 20 percent.
 How does this stigmatization of their love lives affect them?
 Amy also examines how multiple romantic and/or sexual partners affect trust, satisfaction, sexual health, and happiness.

-Along with collaborating therapists, they research inclusive ways to work with clients engaged in consensually non-monogamous relationships in hopes of making their lives better.
+Along with collaborating therapists, they research inclusive ways to work with clients engaged in consensually non-monogamous relationships.

 Research-2-min.png